tuhinmallick/Stable-Diffusion-Inpaint/README.md

 python inpaint_inference.py --indir "data/samples/inpainting_original_paper/" --outdir "data/samples/output_inpainting_original_paper/" --ckpt "models/ldm/inpainting_big/model_compvis.ckpt" --yaml_profile "models/ldm/inpainting_big/config.yaml" --device cuda:0 --prefix "sd_examples"
 ```

-Please note that, the inference script should not use EMA checkpoints (do not include `--ema`) if the model was trained on few images.
-That's because the model won't learn the needed stastistics to inpaint the target dataset.
+Please note that the inference script should not use EMA checkpoints (do not include `--ema`) if the model was trained on a few images.
+That's because the model won't learn the needed statistics to inpaint the target dataset.

-In case the model was instead trained on a large and varied dataset such as ImageNet, you should use them to avoid influence too much the weights of the model with the last training epochs and so mantaining a regularity in the latent space and on the learned concepts.
+In case the model was instead trained on a large and varied dataset such as ImageNet, you should use them to avoid influencing too much the weights of the model with the last training epochs and so maintaining a regularity in the latent space and on the learned concepts.

 ### **Reference Training Script**